-630-2.5.1 Standard Route Marker (SRM): Ensure that SRM posts are white with an orange top fitting cover with black or white lettering and graphics.
-Ensure that the SRM is a tubular configuration, and both the marker post and the top fitting are made from virgin Type 111 HDPE.
+630-2.5.1 Standard Route Marker (SRM): Ensure that the SRM posts isare white with an orange top fitting cover that is orange with black or white lettering and graphics.
+Ensure that the SRM is a tubular configuration, and both the marker post and the top fitting are made from virgin Type-111 HDPE.
 Ensure that any fasteners used with the SRM are constructed of stainless steel.

-Ensure that all SRMs have a minimum outside diameter of 3.5 inches with a minimum wall thickness of 0.125 inches.
-Ensure that the top fitting cover is a minimum of 1.5 feet long and has an outside diameter of 3.75 inches with a minimum wall thickness of 0.125 inches.
-Ensure that each SRM provides a tensile strength of 4,200 pounds per square inch as required in ASTM D638.
-Ensure that each SRM is manufactured for use in temperatures range of minus 30° to 165°F in accordance with NEMA TS 2.
+Ensure that all SRMs have a minimum OD-outside diameter of 3.5 inches with a minimum wall thickness of 0.125- inches-wall thickness.
+Ensure that the top fitting cover is a minimum of 1.5 feet long and has an OD-outside diameter of 3.75 inches with a minimum wall thickness of 0.125- inches-wall thickness.
+Ensure that each SRM provides a tensile strength of 4,200 pounds per square inch as required in the ASTM-D638-standard.
+Ensure that each SRM is manufactured for use in temperatures range of -minus 30° to 165°-F as per the in accordance with NEMA TS 2-standard.

-Ensure the SRM can withstand an impact force of 70 pounds per foot at 32°F in accordance with ASTM D2444, before and after UV conditioning for 2,000 hours in accordance with ASTM G154.
-Ensure that the control sample of any material tested maintains a minimum of 70 percent of its original tensile strength.
+Ensure thate-each SRM can withstand an impact force of 70 pounds per foot-pounds of impact force at 32°-F as required in theaccordance with ASTM-D2444, standard before and after UV conditioning for 2,000-hours as required in theaccordance with ASTM G53-88154 standard.
+Ensure that the control sample of any material employed tested maintains a minimum of 70 percent of its original tensile strength-as required by the ASTM D638 standard.

-Ensure that SRMs installed at the minimum 2 foot depth can withstand at least one impact at 45 miles per hour by a vehicle weighing at least 3,500 pounds and that after impact, post returns to an upright position within 10 degrees of vertical alignment within 30 seconds from the time of impact.
+Ensure that an-SRMs installed at the minimum 2-foot depth can withstands at least one vehicle-impact at 45-miles per hour by a car or truckvehicle weighing no less at least than 3,500 pounds and that.
+Aafter impact, ensure that the post returns to an upright position within 10 degrees of vertical alignment within 30-seconds from the time of impact.

-630-2.5.2 Electronic Route Marker (ERM): Ensure ERMs meet the same material and performance requirements as the SRMs with the following exceptions.
+630-2.5.2 Electronic Route Marker (ERM): Ensure that the ERMs meet the same material and performance requirements as the SRMs with the following exceptions.
 Equip each ERM with a removable, top-fitting cover that is black with white lettering.
 Ensure that each ERM contains a terminal board equipped with locate wire and ground connectors.

-Ensure that the terminal board is made from corrosion-resistant materials and includes terminal facilities labeled according to function and provides uniform spacing between connection points.
+Ensure that the terminal board is made from corrosion-resistant materials and includes terminal facilities labeled according to function and provides.
+Ensure the terminal board includes uniform spacing between connection points.